ishwar00/bakugo/doc/bakugo_spec.md

 A _constant_ x is _representable_ by a value of tye T, if one of the following conditions applies:

 - x is in the set of value _determined_ by T
-- T is a floating-point type and x can be rounded to T's precision without overflow.
-Rounding uses IEEE 754 round-to-even rules but with an IEEE negative zero further simplified to an unsigned zero.
-Note that constant values never result in an IEEE negative zero, NaN, or infinity.

 ```
 x                   T           x is representable by a value of T because

 1024                int16       1024 is in the set of 16-bit integers
 1e10                uint64      10000000000 is in the set of unsigned 64-bit integers
-2.718281828459045   float32     2.718281828459045 rounds to 2.7182817 which is in the set of float32 values
--1e-1000            float64     -1e-1000 rounds to IEEE -0.0 which is further simplified to 0.0
 ```
 ```
 x                   T           x is not representable by a value of T because